PrivacySolutions/blog.privacysolutions.no/_posts/2014-09-05-weekly-update-2.md

 Also, all this talk about about <a href="http://www.ccc.de/">CCC</a> made me wonder, and I've decided to ask if Gnosis wants to join as well.
 Hopefully PS(we) can pay for his trip!

+Update!
+( - Actually copied from a draft from Gnosis, but newsworthy so I'm posting it. /Meeh) Lastly, I wanted to give an update on the UFO project: it is ongoing and will  finish on September 15, when ANC rewards will be issued and the server source will be published to our Github.
+The largest factor found so far is 143551628346878317311308640667091515671003679, which is 45 digits (147 bits).
+For some perspective, the world record for factors found using this method is 78 digits (though for all we know, the NSA/GCHQ/$spook_agency have factored larger ones...).
+I'd like to thank all the participants for contributing their CPU core-months (core-years, in some cases) to this project -- this effort was essential for creating a trustless Zerocoin implementation using RSA UFOs.